kissthink/slackware/MLED-14.1-32bit/README.txt

   # cd
   # git clone https://github.com/kikinovak/slackware

-Download and install the slackpkg+ plugin for slackpkg.
+Download and install the 'slackpkg+' plugin for 'slackpkg'.
 It's very convenient for handling third-party repositories like MLED.

   # links http://www.microlinux.fr/slackware/MLED-14.1-32bit/slackware

-Grab the package from the ap/ directory and install it.
+Grab the package from the 'ap/' directory and install it.
 It already comes preconfigured for MLED.

 Edit '/etc/slackpkg/mirrors' and choose a Slackware mirror according to your